The church is so much more than a business.

 A business plan is a simple document that defines who you are, where you are, and where you believe God wants you to go in the next season of ministry.
 It’s a written document that describes how your church will work.

 Very few churches have this, but most churches would really benefit from creating one.

 When I signed up to be a church planter, my supporting church and funding network required I created a prospectus, a version of a business plan for the brand new church.
 I spent weeks and months creating this document and distributing it to potential donors.
 It was robust and filled with projections and plans.

 When the fundraising round was over, printed copies sat on a shelf and the PDF stayed hidden in a folder on the hard drive.
 It didn't really help us.
 We didn't really use it.

 That’s not the kind of business plan I’m talking about.

-Instead, I want to encourage you to create a one-page plan that captures who you are, what you do and how you do it.
+Instead, I want to encourage you to create a document that captures who you are, what you do and how you do it.

-Instead of checking a box to appease a group of donors, you can use this plan to cast vision and inspire people to stay involved.
+Instead of checking a box to appease a group of donors, use your plan to cast vision and inspire people to stay involved.

 Here’s a video describing how the plan and the process might work.